stetsonharding/western-chime/README.md

  ---
  # *New Discoveries*
  - ### limiting the number of API calls
-I needed to find a way to limit the number of API calls when the user is searching for data.
-After some research and some reading on the React documentation I discovered the *useDebounce* React hook.
-This hook allows us to set a time for when a certain function will be called.
-Before the useDebounce hook was implemented my API was getting called every time the user would enter a number or character in the search input.
-Now with the useDebounce hook, my API is getting called 1 second after the user is done tying.
-This increases performance in my application and would save money if this were in a professional setting.
-Below is the code:
+I had to figure out how to restrict how many API requests are made when a user is looking for products.
+I learned about the *useDebounce* React hook after doing some investigation and going through the React documentation.
+We can specify a time when a specific function will be called using this hook.
+Previously, My API was being called every time a user entered a number or character in the search input before the useDebounce hook was enabled.
+The useDebounce hook has made it so that my API is now called 1 second after the user has finished tying.
+If this were done in a business setting, it would improve performance in my application and save money.
+The code is given below:

 ``` JavaScript
 function SearchInput({ onSearchSubmit }) {